Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{The type of spatial augmentation:} The weakly spatial augmentation we adopt includes image rotation and flip.
-We choose them because they do not alter the color change across frames, thus do not affect the rPPG signal contained in videos.
+The spatial augmentation we adopt includes image rotation and flip.
+We choose them because they do not alter the colors across frames, thus do not affect the rPPG signals contained in videos.
 There exist many other types of spatial augmentation, \eg color jittering and Sobel filtering.
 They are however not suitable for our task, as they clearly alter the color distribution across frames, so as to change the underlying signal frequencies in videos.
 To validate this, we offer two variants, denoted by Ours-CJ and Ours-SF, in Table \ref{table10}.
 For each variant, we generate two positive samples, one is the original input, the other is with color jittering or Sobel filtering.
 Both variants show very poor performance.